zhangchris/gitSkills/README.md

 # gitSkills
 To learn git from remote repository
-Creating a new branch is quick
+Creating a new branch is quick AND simple.